nicklockwood/layout/README.md

 Expressions can be simple, hard-coded values such as "10", or more complex expressions such as "width / 2 + someConstant".
 The available operators and functions to use in an expression depend on the name and type of the property being expressed, but in general all expressions support the standard decimal math and boolean operators and functions that you find in most C-family programming languages.

 Expressions in a `LayoutNode` can reference constants and state passed in to the node or any of its parents.
-They can also reference the values of any other expression defined on the node, or of supported property of the view:
+They can also reference the values of any other expression defined on the node, or any supported property of the view:

     5 + width / 3
     isSelected ? blue : gray